mputz86/neomutt-for-gmail/README.md

   - Sidebar enabled (20 chars wide)
   - 10 lines of index in pager view

+### Muttdown
+- Automatically converts Markdown emails to HTML
+- Enabled by default as the sendmail command
+- Supports inline images, code blocks, and rich formatting

 ### MSMTP
-- Enabled by default for sending mail
+- Enabled by default for SMTP transport

 ## Customization